Popular Stores

 When cooking, it is common knowledge that the oven temperature will not instantly drop when the cooking time is over.
 If the oven door is kept closed, the high temperature can persist for at least 30 minutes.
 You can complete your cooking five minutes before the cooking time ends and utilize the residual heat of the oven.

 A typical American home uses the oven three times a week.
-Most electric ovens draw between 2kW and 5kW, assume the oven has a power of 4 kW, you can save 1 kWh of electricity every week and 52 kWh of electricity annually.
+Most electric ovens draw between 2kW and 5kW.
+Assuming the oven has a power of 4 kW, you can save 1 kWh of electricity every week and 52 kWh of electricity annually.
 With the average electricity cost of 16 cents per kWh, this translates to a potential annual savings of $8.32.
 If you reside in California, the savings can be even higher at $15.6 per year.

 Invest In An Energy-Efficient Air Conditioner